Built-in utilities

 Options

 Options are supplementary arguments that modify the behavior of the built-in.
 They start with a hyphen (-) followed by one or more characters.
 Short options are named with a single character (e.g., -P), while long options are more descriptive and start with two hyphens (e.g., --physical).
-For example, the cd built-in uses -P or --physical to force the shell to use the physical directory structure instead of maintaining symbolic links:
+For example, the cd built-in uses -P or --physical to force the shell to use the physical directory structure instead of preserving symbolic links:

 $ cd -P /dev